Street of dreams

-Others are elegant event centers, such as the 1901 Summit Manor house, once home to the owner of Schuneman's department store, which became Dayton's and then Macy's.
+Others became elegant event centers, such as the 1901 Summit Manor house, once home to the owner of Schuneman's department store, which evolved into Dayton's and then Macy's.

 Most still are private houses, such as the 1882 Queen Anne next to Louis Hill's house, and when our tour walked by, the 11-bedroom, 13-bath house was on the market for $1.995 million.

 "Queen Anne is a wonderful style,'' Dolney said.
 "The houses were built with detail, detail, detail; the more detail, the better.''

 Other mansions were built by newspaper publishers, lumber barons, bankers and manufacturers, many of whom tweaked facades over the years.

 Lucius Ordway, the plumbing-company owner whose investment in a struggling Two Harbors sandpaper company helped create the blue-chip behemoth 3M, was among many owners who shed Queen Anne turrets in favor of an Italianate or Tudor look.

 Members of the University Club often cross the street to play croquet in Eagle Park.

 "It's amazing how much a house can change,'' Dolney said.
 "People were always trying to make them more fashionable.''

 Then our tour stopped in front of a house that was a little too fashionable.
 Built in the 1970s, it's a series of low boxes with a front parking lot now shielded by sycamores behind a wrought-iron fence.

 "This is not a very popular house on the avenue,'' Dolney said.
 "There were a lot of people protesting when this was built.
 This is what pushed people into starting a preservation group.''